microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 In general, the activity handler system is all that is needed to have a functional bot or message extension.

-## The AI Module
+## The AI System
-The AI module is an optional component used to plug in LLM powered experiences like user intent mapping, chaining...etc.
+The AI System is an optional component used to plug in LLM powered experiences like user intent mapping, chaining...etc.
 It is configured once when orchestrating the application class.
-To learn more about it see [The AI Module](.AI-MODULE.md).
+To learn more about it see [The AI System](.AI-SYSTEM.md).

 ## The Routing Logic